Skip to content

 Share This Page

-Although every effort is made to accurately predict the day of discharge, you should be prepared for discharge to occur a day earlier than planned.
-We encourage you to ask questions about your discharge and what to do when you get home.
-We want you to feel prepared and confident.
-If you have any questions about your discharge, please talk to your healthcare team.
+Although every effort is made to accurately predict the day of discharge, you should be prepared for discharge to occur earlier than planned.
+We encourage you to ask questions about your discharge so that you are prepared for when you get home.

 Tips for ensuring you are discharged smoothly